 Driving on black ice is very dangerous because your vehicle typically loses all traction causing you to have no control over your vehicle.
 Drivers who drive too fast or follow too close to other vehicles may be unable to stop or otherwise maneuver their car in time to avoid a crash.
 Click here for additional tips for navigating over black ice.

 Know Your Rights After Being Injured in an Accident

-Even though you may be aware of the dangerous driving conditions and drive as safe as possible, car accidents can still happen.
-We cannot control how other drivers drive in the snowy or icy conditions.
+Even though you may be aware of the dangerous driving conditions and drive as safely as possible, car accidents can still happen.
+We cannot control how other drivers drive in snowy or icy conditions.
 When another driver causes an accident and your injuries, you may be entitled to financial compensation.
 If you or a loved one is injured in a car accident that was caused by a careless or negligent driver, you have the legal right in Massachusetts to seek financial compensation for your losses and injuries suffered in the crash.

-Injuries from car accidents often result in expensive medical bills, lost wages and significant pain and suffering.
+Injuries from car accidents often result in expensive medical bills, lost wages, and significant pain and suffering.
 You shouldn’t bear the costs of the medical bills if the accident was not your fault.
 You have the right to hold the negligent driver accountable through a personal injury claim or lawsuit to seek money to compensate you for these economic and noneconomic losses.

 Sometimes it may be clear that the accident was another driver’s fault, but auto insurance companies often contest personal injury claims and lawsuits that arise from motor vehicle accidents.
-Insurance companies use many tactics to defend claims and lawsuits, which can create complicated legal issues that can make it challenging for an accident victim to obtain the money they deserve.
+Insurance companies use many tactics to defend claims and lawsuits, which can create complicated legal issues that can make it challenging for accident victims to obtain the money they deserve.
 An experienced personal injury lawyer can help.